 If the respondent is illiterate:

 Use participatory methods to estimate the change in the family income.
 For example, using 10 stones representing the household's income from the supported activity before the support and asking the respondent to add or remove some stones depending on to what extent their income from the supported activity has increased or decreased.
-When you analyze the data, each added stone represents 10% increase in the respondent’s income from the supported activity (100% divided by 10 stones = 10%).
+When you analyze the data, each added stone represents a 10% increase in the respondent’s income from the supported activity (100% divided by 10 stones = 10%).
 If you use this method, ensure that the data collectors are able to explain to the respondents the meaning and the value of the stones.
 Test this method in your target area before you use it.

 To calculate the indicator’s value, use the following guidance: